 While Bash offers an extensive array of functions and features, it’s often the fundamental operations that form the building blocks of more complex scripts.
-In this article, I will explore the straightforward way of incrementing the value of a variable by adding 1 to the variable.
-Whether you are a beginner eager to grasp the essential skill, join me as I demonstrate the art and science of adding 1 to a Bash variable.
+This article will explore the straightforward way of incrementing the value of a variable by adding 1 to the variable.
+Whether you are a beginner eager to grasp the essential skill, Come forward as this article will demonstrate the art and science of adding 1 to a Bash variable.

-3 Practical Examples Related to Adding 1 to Bash Variable
+3 Practical Examples of Adding 1 to Bash Variable

 #!/bin/bash